 How: Keep Calm, Plan Ahead

-Planning your wedding can be a nightmare at times, but that doesn't mean that you need to add to the pressure by taking up everything yourself, or running around with a baton.
-Share the load and let everyone remember your nupitals in a happy way.
+Planning a wedding can be a nightmare at times, but that doesn't mean that you need to add to the pressure by taking up everything yourself or running around with a baton.
+Share the load and let everyone remember your nuptials in a happy way.
+Keep your jitters and cold feet at bay when planning a wedding.
+This will also help you manage everything better as a calm and cool mind can process things better.

 4. Don't Hold It In